lonGDiBo/Web-crawling-with-Python/README.md

 # Web-crawling-with-Python

-In this project, I will undertake three different sub-projects, ranging from simple data scraping to more complex tasks.
+In this project, I will undertake four different sub-projects, ranging from simple data scraping to more complex tasks.

 ### 1. Building a bot to collect user data on LinkedIn for your own job-related purposes
 - Data Source: https://www.linkedin.com/